Japan looks to clamp down on illicit outflow of famous food products

 For certain varieties of domestically produced fruits proving popular in China and South Korea, it is already a problem.

-In July, the Ministry of Agriculture conducted a survey of domestically registered seeds and saplings being grown outside Japan and being sold via Chinese and Korean-language websites without permission.
+In July, the Ministry of Agriculture, Forestry and Fisheries conducted a survey of domestically registered seeds and saplings being grown outside Japan and being sold via Chinese and Korean-language websites without permission.
 These included 36 different varieties of products, such as two types of registered strawberries that originated in Shizuoka and Saga prefectures.
 In addition, there were apples, grapes, pears, peaches and cherries on the websites that were developed by and registered with Ehime, Yamaguchi and Yamagata prefectures or agricultural research laboratories and individuals.

 What are the main points that the Diet will debate?